Long Lake |

 Lotts Lake |

-Most of the property at Lotts Lake is privately owned, with several cabins.
-Notably the Native Sons of the Golden West, and the Hume family.
-The USFS does hold a portion of the rocly, steep edge at the north side, accessible from the 'T' on a foot trail.
+Much of the property at Lotts Lake is privately owned, with several cabins.
+Notably the Native Sons of the Golden West,The Hume family.
+The Stratton Family, and maanaged by Lotts Lake Association.
+The USFS does hold a portion of the rocky, steep edge at the north side, accessible from the 'T' on a foot trail.
 This lake is suitable only for non-motorized day use. |

 Frog Lake, Green Island Lake and Saucer Lake |

-| Three very seldom visited lakes to the north off Soda Ridge route 26N22.
+Three very seldom visited lakes to the north off Soda Ridge route 26N22.
 The smallest of the three is Frog Lake, with Green Island and Saucer about the same size.
 The hike is about 1/4 mile off the route across Soda Ridge.
 Access can also be found from the graveled road 26N31 off Humbug Summit to a trail head, and hiking in on 5E05, with a trail going to two lakes, but not Frog Lake. |

-Mud Lake, Oliver Lake and Murphy Lake |
+Oliver Lake and Murphy Lake |

-These three lakes are all hike-in lakes, with access off to the south side of 6E11.
-Mud Lake and Murphy Lake both feed the beginning of Chambers Creek.
-Mud Lake used to have vehicle access from both the 6E11 route and up from Saddle Lake, but these routes were closed due to resource damage.
-There is a small primative camp site on the north west side. |
+These two lakes are hike-in lakes, with access off to the south side of 6E11.
+Mud Lake and Murphy Lake both feed the beginning of Chambers Creek. |